mk48/mkumaran.net/content/blog/2021/Blazor-PWA/index.md

 </div>
 ```

-after add that code it should be like below
+it should be like below after adding that above code.
 ![Notification href in nav bar added](codewindow-notification-link-in-nav-bar.png)

 create new file `Notification.razor` and add simple code like in the below screen.